codemaster05330/timoanttila/content/blog/php-upgrade.md

 PHP 8.2 introduces a more strict and expressive type system, which makes it easier to catch type errors in your code.
 The new type of system includes several changes and improvements, including the following:

-Mixed types can be used to represent any type of value.
+**Mixed types** can be used to represent any type of value.
 This is useful when working with code that has dynamic types or when dealing with legacy code.

-Union types allow you to specify that a parameter or return value can be of more than one type.
+**Union types** allow you to specify that a parameter or return value can be of more than one type.
 For example, you can define a function that accepts either a string or an array as an argument.

-Named arguments, which allow you to pass arguments to a function or method by name, rather than by position.
+**Named arguments** allow you to pass arguments to a function or method by name, rather than by position.
 This can make your code more readable and easier to understand.

-Improved type inference, which allows the compiler to automatically deduce the type of a variable based on its context.
+**Improved type inference** allows the compiler to automatically deduce the type of a variable based on its context.
 This can help catch errors and make your code more concise.

-Overall, the new type system in PHP 8.2 provides more ways to define and enforce types in your code, which can lead to fewer errors and more robust projects.
+Overall, the new type system in PHP 8.2 provides more ways to define and enforce types in your code, which can lead to fewer errors and more robust applications.

 ### JIT compiler

-PHP 8.2 includes a new JIT (Just-In-Time) compiler, an experimental feature, which compiles PHP code into native machine code at runtime, which can result in faster execution times for certain types of projects.
+PHP 8.2 includes a new JIT (Just-In-Time) compiler, an experimental feature, which compiles PHP code into native machine code at runtime, which can result in faster execution times for certain types of applications.

 The JIT compiler works by analyzing the code as it is executed and generating optimized machine code for the parts of the code that are executed most frequently.
-This can result in significant performance improvements for projects that perform a lot of computation or looping.
+This can result in significant performance improvements for applications that perform a lot of computation or looping.

-However, it's worth noting that the JIT compiler is not a silver bullet for performance and may not provide significant performance benefits for all types of projects.
+However, it's worth noting that the JIT compiler is not a silver bullet for performance and may not provide significant performance benefits for all types of applications.
 In some cases, the overhead of compiling the code at runtime may actually slow down performance.

 ### Constructor property promotion